-Author Jennifer Jacobson is faculty for our upcoming workshop, Taking Your Writing & Art to New Places: Published Authors and Illustrators at Work.
-She decided to interview the three 2018 special guests for the workshop, Ruth Behar, An Na and Melissa Sweet, and to let us publish the interviews here on our blog.
+Author Jennifer Jacobson is the lead faculty at our workshop, Taking Your Writing & Art to New Places: Published Authors and Illustrators at Work.
+She decided to interview the three special guests for the 2018 workshop, Ruth Behar, An Na and Melissa Sweet, and to let us publish the interviews here on our blog.
 Thanks, Jennifer!
 Here’s the third interview:

 Jennifer: Award-winning YA author, An Na’s first book, A Step from Heaven won many awards: the Michael L. Printz Award, International Reading Association Award, National Book Award Finalist, ALA Best Books for Young Adults, and New York Times Book Review Notable.
 Her novels Wait for Me and The Fold followed, as well as her newest book The Place Between Breaths, which has been praised highly in multiple starred reviews.
 When she is not teaching for the Vermont College MFA in children’s literature program Na can be found at Banchan, the restaurant she opened for her Mom in Montpelier, VT.

 Jennifer: In your newest book The Place Between Breaths, time, point of view, and perspectives shift unpredictably, providing the reader with a heightened experience of uncertainty.
 Can you tell us more about the structural decisions and at what stage of the writing process you made them?

 Na: I had a vision of what I wanted for the novel structure as soon as I knew I wanted to write about genetics.
 It would be a three-part strand all weaving together like a DNA strand.
 I wanted to braid time so that all that we assumed about the past, present and future became confused and cyclical.
 I wanted to marry the idea of time and genetics, while examining the notion of agency and what that means when one does not have the ability to control one’s mind.